- Books, Literature, and Writing»

 But my mother had other ideas.
 Sick of washing fishy overalls, she threatened to evict me if I didn't hand in my notice at the factory by the end of the week.
-So it was back down the job centre for the rest of the summer.
+So it was back down the job centre for the remainder of the summer.

 Frances wouldn't speak to me for a while after that and remained at the crab factory for several months before she was sacked.
 Someone told me she'd landed a cushy job as a holiday rep and I was jealous until I met up with her again.
 Apparently, they'd got it wrong - she'd been working at the Holiday Inn as a dishwasher.

 The next post I applied for in September of that year was a live-in general assistant (twenty-three pounds per week plus tips!).
 It was at a motel in Kingsbridge which to my amusement was called "The Crabshell Motor Inn."
 I got the job and my status was definitely more dignified this time, although I often ended up in the kitchen - preparing crab sandwiches and salads!

 Do you remember what you were doing on the day Elvis died?

 © 2015 Stella Kaye